cgtinker/ImageToGPX/README.md

 # ImageToGPX
 Input: Images (with GPS / Location) Output: Images as Waypoints in a .gpx
 <br></br>
 The Script takes a batch of images, gathers the GPS data and writes it as waypoints in a .gpx file.
 At start, select the images you want to import.
 After creating the .gpx file you have to select an output folder.
+The pathing doesn't require any coding as it uses the system gui.
 <br></br>
 Python 3.8 has been used.
 Basic requirements has been listed in the requirements.txt
 ```python